tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 These are offline SD-card procedures.
 You remove the microSD card from the TezSign device, use a computer to clone the whole card or copy the `tezsign` folder from the `data` partition, then restore the backup to another card.

-> **Important:** macOS does not mount the TezSign `data` partition correctly.
+> **⚠️ WARNING:** macOS does not mount the TezSign `data` partition correctly.
 Use a Linux computer, a Linux live USB, or a trusted Linux VM with direct access to the card reader.

 ## Choose a Backup Method